 This precinct mitigates the risk of adverse impacts on port operations arising from the development of sensitive land uses within this precinct.

 Access is retained to existing homes and safeguards residential amenity within the precinct from adverse impacts of the construction and operation of new port-related development.
+Essential services can be located in this precinct subject to achieving the Outcomes.

-- Development has a low environmental impact and minimises harm to residential amenity. - Development does not restrict adjacent port activities including infrastructure corridors. - Public access is maintained to community infrastructure or the waterfront, outside the security-regulated port boundaries.
+- Development has a low environmental impact and minimises harm to residential amenity. - Development does not restrict adjacent port activities including infrastructure corridors. - Public access is maintained to community infrastructure or the waterfront, outside the securityregulated port boundaries. - Essential infrastructure (such as power infrastructure, telecommunications, pipelines and service roads) and low impact or community infrastructure (such as roads and water storage) may also be located in this precinct if the precinct Outcomes are achieved. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct.
+Development avoids, minimises and offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to marine plants.